 On the bright side, if you have had a chemical pregnancy, chances are high that your next pregnancy will be normal, since it shows that your partner’s sperm was able to fertilise your egg.

-In case of multiple miscarriage, it is recommended that you consult your doctor to do tests that identify the possible causes.
+In case of multiple miscarriages, it is recommended that you consult your doctor to do tests that identify the possible causes.

 If an early miscarriage was caused by an undiagnosed infection, taking antibiotics to clear the infection can improve your chances of conceiving and having a healthy delivery in the future.